meta-x/enforcer/README.md

 # enforcer

-A validation and coercion library.
+A library for coercion (or more correctly, type-casting) and validation of functions and their arguments.

 ATTN: under development!